 To get the biggest bulbs out of your onions make sure to mix in aged compost in the fall or spring prior to planting.
-You can also use organic matter such as bone meal.
-Additional feedings of nitrogen rich fertilizer weekly is recommend to achieve larger bulbs.
+You can also use organic matter such as a bone meal.
+Additional feedings of nitrogen-rich fertilizer weekly is recommend to achieve larger bulbs.
 Stop feeding once the onion emerges from the soil.

 Watering - They do not have the greatest root system so ensure they are getting plenty of water.
 Make sure you water your onions regularly but not so much that they are sitting in soggy soil.

-Onions are a hardy plant and can withstand cold temperatures.
-In zone 8b I can plant my onion seedlings in march and by mid summer they are fully mature and ready to harvest.
+Onions are hardy plants and can withstand cold temperatures.
+In zone 8b I can plant my onion seedlings in March and by mid-summer, they are fully mature and ready to harvest.